davidtgonzales/Bioinformatics-Tools/README.md

 # Bioinformatics-Tools
 A collection of python scripts for various DNA sequence editing and data parsing.
 The scripts included are listed below.
-To get instructions for each script, type 'python program_name.py -h'.
+To get instructions from each script, type 'python program_name.py -h'.

 blast_xml_parser.py
 dna_code.py